-Beringea announces Northern expansion with landmark investment into AccessPay
+Beringea UK announces Northern UK expansion with landmark investment into AccessPay

 January 14th 2019

-£9m funding round represents one of the largest ever for a Northern fintech company and marks the launch of Beringea’s Manchester office
+£9 million funding round represents one of the largest ever for a Northern fintech company and marks the launch of Beringea’s Manchester UK office

 The investment also marks the expansion of Beringea’s footprint in the North of England, as the firm has launched its first dedicated office in the region in central Manchester.
 This expanded presence will enable Beringea to work more closely with the region’s scaling businesses and provide capital to support the acceleration of the region’s digital economy.